YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When should I worry if I did not shed?

 No shedding by itself is not the warning sign.
-I become more cautious if the scalp is painful, hot, infected, crusted for too long, very red in a spreading way, or if the patient has picked at the grafts.
-I look closely if the retained hairs look unchanged for months and the area shows no new activity later.
+The pattern needs closer review if the scalp is painful, hot, infected, crusted for too long, becoming more red or swollen, or if the patient has picked at the grafts.
+Retained hairs that look unchanged for months also need a different assessment than retained hairs in the first few weeks.

 If the fear is that the transplant has failed, compare your concern with the timing explained in failed hair transplant or too early.
 Many patients label a result as failure before the biology has had enough time to declare itself.